digital-asset/daml/ledger-service/http-json/search-query-language.rst

 Simple equality
 ---------------

-Match documents having at least all the (potentially nested) keys expressed in the query.
-The result document may contain additional properties.
+Match records having at least all the (potentially nested) keys expressed in the query.
+The result record may contain additional properties.

 Example: ``{ person: { name: "Bob" }, city: "London" }``